 - Horses may not be ridden on public streets from an hour after sunset to an hour before sunrise.

 The ordinance was effective on July 22, 1944.

 The Dispatch reported that at the meeting of August 7, the “case of the riding academy” would be heard on September 12.

 At the meeting of September 25, Mayor O.B.
-Erickson reported that he had contacted Eaton and that the business was conducted in and orderly manner and that the things to which nerby residents objected had been eliminated.
-He also suggested that the council make an investigation of the rink, either separatelyu or as a group, to confirm his observations.
+Erickson reported that he had contacted Eaton and that the business was conducted in and orderly manner and that the things to which nearby residents objected had been eliminated.
+He also suggested that the council make an investigation of the rink, either separately or as a group, to confirm his observations.